drupal-libraries/flystream/README.md

 * Intercepting filesystem operations for verification in tests.
 * Improving the speed of tests where the code under test would otherwise require access to the local filesystem.

-## Unsupported Use Cases

-* Flystream doesn't and won't support Flysystem v1.
-If you want a similar library for v1, see [twistor/flysystem-stream-wrapper](https://github.com/twistor/flysystem-stream-wrapper).

-## Known Issues

-* If a file or directory handle is not explicitly closed after use (i.e. using [`fclose()`](https://www.php.net/fclose) or [`closedir()`](https://www.php.net/closedir) as appropriate), PHP will implicitly attempt to close it during [shutdown](https://www.php.net/manual/en/function.register-shutdown-function.php).
-This situation may trigger a segmentation fault in some environments.
-This issue has [been resolved](https://github.com/elazar/xdebug-date-stream-php-segfault) and is available in PHP 7.4.23, 8.0.10, and 8.1.0.
-In older versions, the easiest work-around is to ensure that file and directory handles are explicitly closed.

 ## Requirements

 * PHP 8.1+